false

 How to Build a Restaurant Email List

-The importance of a restaurant email list cannot be overstated.
 For one, your brand owns it.
-You also have a direct line of communication with guests who have expressed interest in your restaurant and want you to market to them.
+With email, you’re not at the mercy of the algorithms—you have a direct line of communication to the inbox of guests who have expressed interest in your restaurant and want you to market to them.

 To continue growing your email list, add the following: